-- Skyrizi is a brand (trade) name for risankizumab-rzaa which may be used to treat patients who have moderate or severe plaque psoriasis.
+- Skyrizi is a brand (trade) name for risankizumab-rzaa which may be used to treat adults with plaque psoriasis, active psoriatic arthritis, or Crohn's disease.

 - Skyrizi blocks the inflammatory response by binding selectively to the p19 subunit of interleukin-23 (IL-23) which is a naturally occurring cytokine.
 Cytokines are substances released by cells of the immune system that influence other cells.
 IL-23 plays a key role in promoting inflammation and regulating other cytokines (such as IL-17) and inflammatory substances, such as TNF-α3-7.
-IL-23 is thought to be crucial in regulating inflammation that stems from infection or chronic autoimmune conditions, such as psoriasis, inflammatory bowel disease, rheumatoid arthritis, and multiple sclerosis.
+IL-23 is thought to be crucial in regulating inflammation that stems from infection or chronic autoimmune conditions, such as psoriasis, inflammatory bowel disease (such as Crohn's disease), rheumatoid arthritis, and multiple sclerosis.
 In these conditions, IL-23 maintains immune cells in an inflammatory state.

 - By blocking the effects of IL-23, Skyrizi helps control the release of IL-17 and TNF-α, which reduces inflammation.
 It also decreases how many inflammatory cells are present within psoriatic lesions and helps prevent plaque formation and resolves tissue damage.